Cyclone Tauktae: Gujarat

-Ahmedabad recorded 114 mm of rainfall within 24 hours, nearly breaking a rainfall record of 138.3 mm which was recorded on May 9, 1982.
+Ahmedabad recorded 114 mm of rainfall within 24 hours, nearly breaking a rainfall record of 138.3 mm which was recorded on 9 May 1982.
 The cyclone caused downpours that began in the afternoon and ended at midnight without stopping.
 Gusty winds reaching up to 60 to 70 km/h were recorded in the city.

-By May 19, mobile phone networks were stilled down in several areas after the storm hit the state.
+By 19 May, mobile phone networks were stilled down in several areas after the storm hit the state.
 Over 600 roads were blocked.
 A major mango growing belt was damaged.

 According to initial estimates, the private ports in Gujarat suffered damages worth ₹7 billion (US$95.6 million) while Gujarat Maritime Board-owned ports suffered damages of ₹50 million (US$680 thousand).
-Total damage statewide stood at ₹100 billion (US$1.37 billion).
+RSMI estimated the total damage statewide to be ₹150 billion (US$2.05 billion).